smaclell/we-charity-assignment/README.md

 yarn develop
 ```

-One running the site is at http://localhost:8000.
+The running the site is at http://localhost:8000

 You can also review all the site data with http://localhost:8000/___graphql

 ## TODO: